-Another common substitute for asbestos is thermoset plastic, which is created by heating a liquid or powder and molding it into a desired shape.
-These plastics include epoxies, polyesters and silicones.
+Another common substitute for asbestos is thermoset plastic, which is created by heating a liquid or powder and molding it into the desired shape.
+These plastics include epoxies, polyesters, and silicones.
 Once they are molded, they maintain their shape indefinitely.
 Their varied uses range from auto parts to electrical insulation.

 Additionally, asbestos-containing insulation has been replaced with a variety of materials, including fiberglass, mineral wool, cellulose, and plastic.
 Natural materials, such as hemp, sheep’s wool, and straw, have also been used.
 Mineral wool is an ideal substitute as it often contains a high percentage of post-consumer recycled materials and does not require the addition of harmful chemicals to be fire-resistant.
 Similarly, natural cotton insulation is beneficial due to its natural properties and the fact that it requires less energy to produce.
 Cotton insulation, along with sheep’s wool, is treated with borate to render it fire and pest-resistant.

 While many advances have been made in finding alternatives to asbestos, it is still best to be prudent before disturbing any building materials, especially those in older homes and buildings.
 Always check with a certified specialist before removing boilers, floor tile, roofing, or insulation.
 While newer, greener, and safer technology is now widely available, research into alternatives to asbestos is an ongoing study.